fwiptables/fwiptables/readme.md

               game-word : Play game to discover a random word with five digits. game-number : Play game to discover a random number with five digits. game-domain : Discover one domain if generic or if country. game-hex : convert one number hexadecimal in rgb. game-rgb : convert one number rgb in hexadecimal.

 ###          [ Tool speed ]

-              free-ram : Clean for innecesary ram memory. speed-ram : Show the speed of ram memory. speed-disk : Show the speed of root hard disc. speed-glx : Show frammes for seconds with mesa graphicall.
+          ram|free|free-ram : Clean for innecesary ram memory. speed-ram : Show the speed of ram memory. speed-disk : Show the speed of root hard disc. speed-glx : Show frammes for seconds with mesa graphicall.

 ###          [ Tool util ]

-               weather : Show the weather in your city. md5sum : Show the one file md5sum. radio-mp3 : Connect to one server mp3, see preferences-read preferences-modify. gpg-notes : Write and rewrite notes with crypto.
+               weather : Show the weather in your city. md5sum : Show the one file md5sum. radio|radio-mp3 : Connect to one server mp3, see preferences-read preferences-modify. gpg-notes : Write and rewrite notes with crypto.

+###          [ Tool pdf ]

+              pdf-resize : Resize one pdf.
+               pdf-unite : join several pdf in one pdf. pdf-separate : Separate one pdf in several pdf.

+###          [ Tool radio ]

+           radio-mp3 : play one link to mp3.

+###          [ Tool qemu ]

+            qemu-status : Status for qemu
+              qemu-stop : stop several maquines virtual qemu qemu-start : Start one maquine virtual qemu qemu-restart : Stop machines virtual qemu and start one new maquine virtual qemu

 ###          [ Tool Install ]